Arden Hills Swimming

 Sherm Chavoor revolutionized the sport with a training program in which he pushed his students to swim twice as far, twice as long as anyone else.
-He had the ability to make anyone believe that they could be a champion through shear determination and hard work.
-Sherm was able to take all the neighborhood children inspire them and turn them into champions.
+He had the ability to make anyone believe that they could be a champion through sheer determination and hard work.
+Sherm was able to take all the neighborhood children, inspire them and turn them into champions.
 His program grew and its reputation proceeded.
 It received the attention of 18 year old swimmer, Mark Spitz who wanted the opportunity to train under the leadership of Sherm.
 Through Sherm’s rigorous workouts and one of a kind coaching style he lead his swimmers on a path towards excellence.

 In the 1980’s, Sherm was ready to retire.
 He left a tremendous mark on the world, the local community and all of his swimmers.
 He sold Arden Hills in 1985 and retired from coaching in 1990.
 He passed away in September of 1992, at 73 years of age.